Admission

 Dean's List

-An undergraduate student in the College of Engineering and Applied Science who completes at least 12 credit hours of coursework for a letter grade during the fall or spring semester on the Boulder campus, and who earns a semester grade point average (GPA) of at least 3.600, will be included on the college dean's list for that semester.
-Notation of "Dean's List" is placed on the student's transcript and is viewable at the end of the semester in which the designation is earned.
+An undergraduate student in the College of Engineering and Applied Science who completes at least 12 credit hours of coursework for a letter grade during the fall or spring semester on the Boulder campus, and who earns a semester grade point average (GPA) of at least 3.600, will be designated as making the college dean's list for that semester.
+An actual list of students is not published, but the notation of "Dean's List" is placed on the student's transcript and is viewable at the end of the semester in which the designation is earned.

 Honors at Graduation